Tahirid dynasty: Governors of Baghdad

 Besides their hold over Khorasan, the Tahirids also served as the military governors (ashab al-shurta) of Baghdad, beginning with Tahir's appointment to that position in 820.
 After he left for Khorasan, the governorship of Baghdad was given to a member of a collateral branch of the family, Ishaq ibn Ibrahim, who controlled the city for over twenty-five years.
 During Ishaq's term as governor, he was responsible for implementing the Mihna (inquisition) in Baghdad.
 His administration also witnessed the departure of the caliphs from Baghdad, as they made the recently constructed city of Samarra their new capital.
 When Ishaq died in 849 he was succeeded first by two of his sons, and then in 851 by Tahir's grandson Muhammad ibn Abdallah.

 Abdallah played a major role in the events of the "Anarchy at Samarra" in the 860s, giving refuge to the caliph al-Musta'in and commanding the defense of Baghdad when it was besieged by the forces of the rival caliph al-Mu'tazz in 865.
 The following year, he forced al-Musta'in to abdicate and recognized al-Mu'tazz as caliph, and in exchange was allowed to retain his control over Baghdad.
 Violent riots plagued Baghdad during the last years of Abdallah's life, and conditions in the city remained tumultuous after he died and was succeeded by his brothers, first Ubaydallah and then Sulayman.
 Eventually order was restored in Baghdad, and the Tahirids continued to serve as governors of the city for another two decades.
 In 891, however, Badr al-Mu'tadidi was put in charge of the security of Baghdad in place of the Tahirids, and the family soon lost their prominence within the caliphate after that.

 Language and culture

-The historian Clifford Edmund Bosworth explains that while the Tahirids were Persians, they were also highly Arabized in culture, and eager to be accepted in the Caliphal world where cultivation of things Arabic gave social and cultural prestige.
-Due to this, the Tahirids were not part of the renaissance of New Persian language and culture.
+The historian Clifford Edmund Bosworth explains that while the Tahirids were Persians, they were also highly Arabized in culture, and eager to be accepted in the caliphal world, where cultivation of things Arabic gave social and cultural prestige.
+Due to this, the Tahirids were not part of the renaissance of Early New Persian language and culture.
 He adds that the Persian language was at least tolerated in the entourage of the Tahirids, whereas the Saffarids played a leading part in the renaissance of Persian literature.

 Centuries later, both 'Aufi and Daulatshah wrote the Tahirids were hostile to Persian literature.
 'Abd-Allah b.
-Tahir ordered the Persian Vamiq-u Adhra and other Persian and Zoroastrian works destroyed, according to Daulatshah.
+Tahir ordered the Persian novel Vamiq-u Adhra "The Ardent Lover and the Virgin" (based on a Hellenistic novel) and other Persian and Zoroastrian works destroyed, according to Daulatshah.